crc137/PixAI-Account-Creator/README.md

 ## Features

 This project is packed with features designed to make mass account creation a breeze:

+### Core Features
 *  **Automated Account Registration:** Leverages `Playwright` for robust browser automation, handling PixAI's registration flow from start to finish, supporting both headless (background) and visible browser modes.
 *  **Parallel Processing:** Significantly speeds up creation by concurrently registering accounts across multiple browser instances.
 Configure the number of parallel operations to match your system's capabilities.
 *  **Dynamic Credential Generation:** Automatically generates unique email addresses (using a configurable domain) and strong, secure passwords for every new account.
 *  **External API Integration:** Seamlessly sends newly created account credentials (email and password) via HTTP POST requests to a user-defined API endpoint, enabling easy integration with your external systems or databases.

+### Advanced Features
 *  **System Performance Analysis:** Includes a dedicated `system_check.py` script that analyzes your host machine's CPU, RAM, and GPU to recommend the optimal number of parallel browser instances for maximum efficiency.
-*  **Highly Configurable:** Easily customize key operational parameters such as the external API URL, headless browser mode, email domain, and additional browser arguments directly within the script.
+*  **Proxy Support & Rotation:** Automatic proxy rotation when rate limits are detected, supporting both single proxy and proxy file configurations.
+*  **Multi-Configuration Support:** Flexible configuration through config.py, environment variables, and command-line arguments with clear precedence.
+*  **Export Capabilities:** Save results to CSV files and generate JSON summaries for integration with other systems.
+*  **Color-Coded Output:** Intuitive console output with color-coded messages for better user experience.
-*  **Robust Error Handling:** Incorporates basic error handling and retry mechanisms to enhance stability and ensure smoother operation against transient website issues.
+*  **Robust Error Handling:** Incorporates comprehensive error handling, retry mechanisms, and automatic proxy rotation to enhance stability.

 ## Technologies Used